an Ode to Joy

 Setting up: Choose a well-lit room during the day as videos look best when there is a lot of natural light.
 Set up your recording device directly in front of you and at a distance that allows us to see your hands, face, and instrument (not the top of your head or under your chin).

-Recording: Ask a parent to use an iPhone or iPad to record your performance.
-Set the settings to video settings to these numbers, 1080 at 30fps, and keep the recording device stabilized.
+Recording: Ask a parent to use a tablet, laptop, desktop, or mobile phone to record your performance.
+Set the video settings to these numbers, 1080 at 30fps, and keep the recording device stabilized.
 You should record it several times and then choose the very best performance to submit.
-When submitting, be sure to title the video with your name and instrument.

 It is imperative that you play along with the recording using headphones or earbuds to hear the play-along track as you record.
 This is the only way to assure that we will all be in the same tempo.